nebellleben/ai-dev-tools-zoomcamp/02-end-to-end/README.md

 When switching languages, the editor automatically updates the syntax highlighting.
 If the code is empty or matches the default template, it will load a language-appropriate template.

+### Code Execution (WASM)

+The platform supports **secure code execution in the browser** using WebAssembly (WASM).
+Code execution happens entirely in the browser - no code is sent to the server for security reasons.

+**Supported Languages:**
+- ✅ **JavaScript** - Native browser execution with console output capture
+- ✅ **Python** - Executed via **Pyodide** (Python compiled to WASM)

+**Pyodide** is the library used for compiling Python to WebAssembly.
+It's the standard library used by AI tools and development platforms for running Python code securely in the browser.
+Pyodide is maintained by Mozilla and provides a full Python 3.x runtime compiled to WebAssembly.

+**Features:**
+- Secure execution - all code runs in the browser sandbox
+- No server-side execution - protects server resources
+- Real-time output - see results immediately
+- Error handling - clear error messages for debugging
+- Python standard library support via Pyodide

+**How it works:**
+1. JavaScript code executes natively in the browser using the Function constructor
+2. Python code is executed using Pyodide, which:
+   - Loads Python runtime from CDN (first load may take a few seconds)
+   - Compiles Python to WebAssembly
+   - Executes in a secure browser sandbox
+   - Captures stdout/stderr for display

+**Note:** The first time Python code is executed, Pyodide needs to download the Python runtime (~10MB) from CDN.
+This is a one-time download that's cached by the browser.

 ### Technologies Used

 **Frontend:**